 Take an Amazing Food tour

 Perhaps the biggest highlight of my first trip to Dubai and of this Dubai Itinerary was taking an evening food tour with Frying Pan Adventures.
 This local tour company is a fantastic insiders guide to a very non touristy side of the Dubai food scene.
+This is the perfect place for multi cultural food tour.

 I took the company’s signature Middle Eastern Food Pilgrimmage Tour and I absolutely loved it.
 Our tour guide was both Jordanian and Bangladeshi and lived in Dubai.
 In addition to telling us fantastic stories about the places that we visited she was able to present them in the context of Middle Eastern food traditions and customs.